World War II by country: Canada

 On 10 September 1939, Canada likewise declared war on Germany, this was the beginning of Canada's participation in the largest combined national effort in its history.
 Canada's military was active mainly in Italy, Northwestern Europe, and the North Atlantic.

 Over the course of the war, 1.1 million Canadians served in the Army, Navy, and Air Force.
 Of these more than 45,000 lost their lives and another 54,000 were wounded.
 The financial cost was $21,786,077,519.13, between the 1939 and 1950 fiscal years.
 By the end of the War, Canada had the world's fourth largest air force, and third largest navy.
 As well, the Canadian Merchant Navy completed over 25,000 voyages across the Atlantic.

-Many Allied pilots trained in Canada during the war.
+The scale and importance of Canadian contributions to the Battle of the Atlantic can be noted by the fact that Rear Admiral Leonard W. Murray became the only non-American or Brit to command an Allied theatre of operations when he was named Commander-in-Chief of Canadian Northwest Atlantic, a position he held from 1 April, 1943 through the end of the war.

+In Canada, the British Commonwealth Air Training Plan trained more than 130,000 aircrew during the war, including almost half of all RAF, FAA, RAAF, RCAF, and RNZAF air crew in the war.
+The plan also trained pilots from Rhodesia, Argentina, Belgium, Ceylon, Czechoslovakia, Denmark, Finland, Fiji, Free France, Greece, the Netherlands, Newfoundland, Norway, Poland,and the United States.
+The scale and impact of the program led FDR to declare Canada the Aerodrome of Democracy.
 Canadians also served in the militaries of various Allied countries.

-Canadian forces deployed to the United Kingdom in 1939.
-One corps fought in the Italian campaign while the other fought in Northwest Europe beginning with the Normandy landings on 6 June 1944, invading Juno Beach.
-The 1st Canadian Army ended the war on German soil with five Canadian divisions and a host of allied formations under direct command.